kgish/dotfiles/README.md

     sudo apt-get install ruby1.9.1 ruby1.9.1-dev

+It might be that if you are using rvm that the newly installed system ruby version is overruled by a local .rvm version.
+Run the following command just in case:

+    rvm use system

+Now you should be using the system ruby with the right version.

+    $ which ruby
+    /usr/bin/ruby
+    $ ruby --version
+    ruby 1.9.3p484 (2013-11-22 revision 43786) [x86_64-linux]

 Once ruby 1.9.1 has been installed, you can generate the makefile and build the plugin:

     cd ~/dotfiles/vim/bundle/Command-T/ruby/command-t